 The art concept for the new Bristol Arena proposes to

-The integrated public artwork for the new Bristol Arena consists of a visual illusion of movement, built into the 300 metre long circular facade.
+design the 300 meter circular arena facade so it gives the visual illusion of depth and movement.
 You perceive it at any given time, and regardless of which side of the building you see.
 It will give the impression of a light-emitting core floating inside a dark solid, slowly rotating around its own axis.

 This motion follows the direction, speed and intensity of the fluctuating tidal currents of River Avon, which passes by the site.
 The rotation moves clockwise as the tide rises, slowing down to a halt as it reaches high tide, and then reversing to a counter-clockwise motion as the water flows back out at ebb tide.

 Direct commission.
 Collaboration with building archtects (Populos and FCB Studios) to integrate an art concept into the building

 In Jonas Dahlberg Studio: Johanna Fager (Architect), Björn Ehrlemark (Researcher), Carin Kallenberg (Researcher)

 Populous team with Fielden Clegg Bradley Studios and BuroHappold Engineers

 The inner core movement reflects the tide coming in.